-Well, if you really want to know… My dad, Abraham, was a theoretical physicist who worked with Albert Einstein for 11 years.
+Well, since you really want to know… My dad, Abraham Pais, was a theoretical physicist who worked with Albert Einstein for 11 years.
 My mom, Lila, was a bohemian painter and poet.
+They’ve had a tremendous influence on what has become Committed Impulse.

 I’ve had the honor of working with: